 Considerations

 There are three considerations with a heat dome.
-The first is ensuring that the dome fits the size of tray you are growing in.
+The first is ensuring that the dome fits the size of the tray that you’re growing in.
 The second is the height of the dome, and the third is if the dome has vents in it or not.
-When growing seedlings, the dome does not need to be tall or have ventilation, it just needs to fit the tray as you will be taking the dome off as soon as the seeds germinate (to not hinder light reaching the plants).
-Domes that are taller and have vents in them are generally used for growing microgreens as you want the seedlings to stretch up as you harvest them at their early seedling size.
+When growing seedlings, the dome doesn’t need to be tall or have ventilation, it just needs to fit the tray since you’ll be taking the dome off as soon as the seeds germinate (to not hinder light reaching the plants).
+Domes that are taller and have vents in them are generally used for growing microgreens where you want the seedlings to stretch up as you harvest them at their early seedling size.

 Recommendations